Brand New Building

 The structure also includes a large second-level plaza, designed for outdoor gatherings and studying – complete with power outlets.
 Around the building, the department worked to design landscaping that features native plants and a strategic storm water collection zone.

-Learn more about this new addition to CSU’s campus from Chair of the Department of Biology Professor Mike Antolin.
+Learn more about this new addition to CSU’s campus from our former Chair of the Department of Biology, Professor Mike Antolin.
 And see how the building will serve as a launching point for discovery for generations of students and scientists to come.